KaiPonel/UMDRacingSIM/Admin.md

 This documentation is **correct** for you if you are not just trying to run the simlulation but want/need to...
 - **Setup the host system** - Install Apptainer, Vulcan and a VNCServer.
 Setup the fakeroot Mapping.
 - **Rebuild the Container** - using the buildfile from scratch
-- **Deploy the framework** - Onto a new computing cluster / node of a computing cluster
+- **Test the installation** - Onto a new computing cluster / node of a computing cluster
 - **Update Carla or UnrealEngine** - to get access to new features / bugfixes

 If this is not the case, please refer to the [Mainpage](README.md) or the [User Documentation](User.md)